Akuli/jou/doc/compiler_internals/uvg.md

     Return from function.
 ```

+The `statement` instructions are used to detect code that never runs.
-Let's look at this in more detail:
+Let's look at other instructions in more detail:
 - Line 3 sets variable `a` because it is the argument of the function.
 - Line 4 uses variable `a` to compute `x`.
 This is fine because the value of `a` has been set.
 - Line 5 does not show up at all.
 Creating a variable is not an instruction in UVG, and all variables exist already when the function begins.